goauthentik/authentik/website/docs/integrations/services/tautulli/index.md

 Add all Tautulli users to the Group.
 You should also create a Group Membership Policy to limit access to the application.

-Create an application in passbook.
+Create an application in authentik.
 Create a Proxy provider with the following parameters:

 -   Internal host

-    If Tautulli is running in docker, and you're deploying the passbook proxy on the same host, set the value to `http://tautulli:3579`, where tautulli is the name of your container.
+    If Tautulli is running in docker, and you're deploying the authentik proxy on the same host, set the value to `http://tautulli:3579`, where tautulli is the name of your container.

-    If Tautulli is running on a different server to where you are deploying the passbook proxy, set the value to `http://tautulli.company:3579`.
+    If Tautulli is running on a different server to where you are deploying the authentik proxy, set the value to `http://tautulli.company:3579`.

 -   External host